GiftNote

 The internet serves up its annual rotation: cashmere wraps, custom jewelry, artisanal candle sets, maybe one of those digital picture frames she'll never figure out how to connect to Wi-Fi.

-None of those gift guides ever do the one thing that would help: ask the moms.
+A $34 billion industry, and none of those gift guides ever do the one thing that would help: ask the moms.

 So we did.